hadeeladnan125-prog/conformation-dynamics-simulator/README.md

 ![Propagation Dynamics vs Analytical Fit](propagation_dynamics%20(2).png)

 ### 🔬 Key Physical Findings:
-1. **Model Fit & Consistency:** The spatial lattice dynamics show excellent alignment with the theoretical sigmoidal curve ($R^2 = 0.9993$), confirming internal consistency between the stochastic rules and deterministic mean-field predictions.
+1. **Model Fit & Consistency:** The spatial lattice dynamics show excellent alignment with the theoretical sigmoidal curve ($R^2 = 0.9993$), demonstrating that the fitted logistic form captures the overall shape of the transition.

 2. **Propagation Regime:** At $k_{\text{cat}} = 1.5 \times 10^{18}$, the system operates in a **near-deterministic propagation regime**, where conformational transition is virtually guaranteed upon contact with a misfolded neighbor.

 > *Note on Stochastic Dynamics: Reducing $k_{\text{cat}}$ by 2–3 orders of magnitude shifts the system into a fluctuation-dominated regime, revealing true microscopic stochasticity and delayed nucleation dynamics.*